decentralvision/ClearFund/spec.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+highest priority
+    add authentications to votes and membership routes extract logic from controllers
+    extract logic and repetition from views lower priority
+    fix scheduled tasks (add timeout to runner methods?) fix css so everything is pretty